 How Do I Rank in Large Language Models?

-To rank in LLMs, implement these eight essential steps: set up Bing Webmaster Tools, add comprehensive schema markup, write in conversational language, answer autocomplete questions, keep content fresh, avoid AI-generated text, earn third-party citations, and grow branded search volume.
+To rank in LLMs, implement these eight steps: set up Bing Webmaster Tools, add schema markup, write for Google and Bing best practices, answer autocomplete questions, keep content fresh, avoid over-relying on AI-generated text, earn third-party citations, and grow branded search.

 Step 1: Set Up Bing Webmaster Tools

-- Use Bing Webmaster Tools to identify crawl errors that block LLM indexing.
+- Review Bing-specific performance and fix crawl errors that block indexing.

-- Monitor mobile-first indexing status, as LLMs increasingly favor mobile-optimized content.
+- Confirm mobile-first indexing status, since AI systems increasingly favor mobile-optimized content.

 Step 2: Add Schema Markup to Your Site

-- Include JSON-LD code on your homepage and main landing pages to clarify your site’s purpose.
+- Add JSON-LD to your homepage and main landing pages to clarify purpose.

-- Focus on Article, FAQPage, and Product markup for maximum AI benefit in both search and conversational settings.
+- Prioritize Article, FAQPage, and HowTo markup for AI benefit.

-- Update schema with correct publish and revision dates to reinforce recency for AI platforms.
+- Keep publish and revision dates accurate to reinforce recency.

-Observation: Pages most frequently cited in LLMs nearly always have thorough schema implemented.
+Observation: pages frequently cited in LLMs nearly always have thorough schema implemented, because structured pages are simpler to extract than raw HTML.

 Step 3: Write for Google and Bing Best Practices

-- Use clear headings, well-organized sections, and direct language for easier LLM reading.
+- Use clear headings, organized sections, and direct language.

-- Have your content answer the real questions users ask, build topical authority by covering topics thoroughly.
+- Answer the real questions users ask and cover topics thoroughly.

-- Support your statements with links to reliable third-party sources for added credibility.
+- Support claims with links to reliable third-party sources.

-- Build internal topic clusters that interlink related articles for added semantic reinforcement.
+- Build internal topic clusters that interlink related articles.

 Step 4: Find and Answer Autocomplete Questions

-- Create new H2 or H3 sub-sections for each real-world question, letting LLMs easily find direct answers.
+- Create an H2 or H3 sub-section for each real question with a direct answer.

-- Test your target queries across Perplexity and Gemini to see current answer gaps.
+- Test target queries across Perplexity and Gemini to find answer gaps, keeping in mind how citations differ from backlinks.

 Step 5: Keep Content and Publish Dates Fresh

-- Outline what you’ve changed using summary or changelog blocks for greater transparency.
+- Summarize what changed in a short changelog block for transparency.

-- Use case studies, your own data, or unique stories to boost E-E-A-T.
+- Use case studies, proprietary data, and first-hand stories to build E-E-A-T.

 Step 7: Earn Brand Mentions and Citations

-- Participate authentically in relevant Reddit communities and forums.
+- Contribute genuine expertise in relevant Reddit communities, Quora, and forums.

 - Get featured in comparison articles, roundups, and “best of” lists.

-- Ensure your brand information is consistent across all third-party mentions.
+- Keep brand information consistent across every third-party mention.

 Step 8: Grow Branded Search Volume

-- Track shifts in branded search volume as a way to measure your standing in LLM and AI search.
+- Track branded-search shifts as a proxy for your standing in AI answers.

 What Are the Key LLM SEO Optimization Techniques?